Skip to content

 SQL Server Connection String

-Builds a Microsoft SQL Server connection URI from individual parameters.
-Supports both SQL authentication and Windows Integrated Security, and optionally includes a named instance.
-Returns the constructed connection string as the primary output.
+Builds a valid Microsoft SQL Server (MSSQL) database URI from individual parameters.
+Supports SQL authentication (username/password), optional instance names, and Windows Integrated Security.
+Returns the connection string in the primary output and leaves other outputs empty; on error, returns an error message and JSON error details.

 Preview